aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuronx/migration-from-xla-downcast-bf16.rst

     # model is created
     model.to(torch.bfloat16)

+Stochastic rounding is needed to enable faster convergence for full BF16 model.

 If the loss is to be kept in FP32, initialize it with ``dtype=torch.float`` as follows: